-Note: These 2 images show stock generator wiring for reference purposes only
+Note: These 2 images show stock generator wiring for reference purposes only |

-Remove the two large red wires from the voltage regulator.
+For cars with voltage regulator mounted on the generator: Remove the small blue wire from the regulator; this wire will connect to the "D+" terminal on the alternator Remove the two large red wires from the voltage regulator.
 If you are installing a stock 50 amp alternator, install loop connectors on both wires and connect both to the "B+" post on the alternator.
 If you are installing a "Super 75" alternator, install a loop connector to the red wire coming from the left side of car (going to the dash) and connect to the "B+" post on alternator.
-Replace red wire going to the starter solenoid with new "Monster cable".
+Replace red wire going to the starter solenoid with new "Monster cable". |

 Remove the small blue wire and the small green wire from the regulator (terminals DF & 61).
 Cut off the push on connectors from these wires and connect together using a "butt" connector